Israel Railway Museum: Opening hours

 The museum is open Sunday to Thursday from 8:30 to 15:30.
-Payment is by cash or cheque at the door.
+Payment is available by cash or credit card at the door.

 The museum is at Haifa East railway station but passenger trains do not stop there.
 However, by prior arrangement with the museum manager, groups of 25 people or more who are visiting the Railway Museum may arrange for an intercity train to stop at Haifa East.